Low-carb fruits and berries – the best and the worst

 What are the best and the worst fruits and berries to eat on a low-carb diet?
 Here’s the short version: most berries are OK low-carb foods in moderate amounts, but fruits are candy from nature (and full of sugar).

-For more details, check out this guide, the lower-carb options are to the left.
+For more details, check out this guide, with the lower-carb options to the left.

 A medium-sized apple (150 grams) may contain about 18 grams of carbs.

 This means that on a keto low-carb diet (<20 grams per day) you're probably better off having some berries instead.
 Or perhaps a small fruit like a plum or a couple of cherries, once in a while.
 You can eat plenty of vegetables instead.
 You can easily get any nutrient in fruit from vegetables – without all the sugar.
 So there’s no need for fruit.

 Even on a more moderate low-carb diet (20-50 grams per day) you’ll have to be careful with fruit – probably no more than about one a day.

 On a liberal low-carb diet (50-100 grams per day) you may be able to squeeze in two or three fruits a day, if that is your biggest source of carbs.